Quibi: What is it? And why did it fail?

-Note: Quibi is shutting down, the company said Wednesday, without providing details on how long it will keep the lights on.
-We'll update this FAQ as more details are confirmed.

-Quibi is a mobile-first subscription video service in the US and Canada, and yes, it was yet another new streaming service vying for your money.
-But Quibi was a little different than the rest.
-Quibi staked $1.75 billion on ultraexpensive, star-studded shows -- all of which came in episodic nuggets shorter than 10 minutes and were designed to be watched on your phone.
+Quibi, a mobile-first subscription video service in the US and Canada, launched in April after months of hype.
+It was yet another new streaming service vying for your money, but Quibi was a little different than the rest: Quibi staked $1.75 billion on ultraexpensive, star-studded shows -- all of which came in episodic nuggets shorter than 10 minutes and were designed to be watched on your phone.

 In less than seven months, it failed.